xsdc/AppleStoreGlucode/DesignPatterns/AppleStoreBuilder/README.md

 - The Builder pattern is used to construct objects piece by piece.

-- Each part of the object is configured via builder methods.
+- Each part of the object is configured via a method on a builder object.

 - We are able to provide different representations of the object using the same construction process.